kevinhillinger/OCPScale/docs/hybridcloud/identity/01-adconnect.md

 7. It may take 5-10 minutes for Azure AD Connect to complete installation.
 Read the **Configuration Complete** screen and then click **Exit**.
 8. Minimize your RDP window.

-## Task 10 - Validate Synchronization
+## 9. Validate Synchronization

 1. Switch to the Azure portal and examine your Azure AD Directory by selecting the xxxx.onmicrosoft.com  Directory from the upper right hand corner of the portal.
 2. Note that you should see accounts sourced from Active Directory that have synchronized to Azure Active Directory (e.g. On Prem).

+## Validate
-### Congratulations!
-Your are now synchronizing Active Directory to Azure Active Directory
+Your environment should now represent a fully synchronizing Active Directory Directory Service instance (AD) to Azure Active Directory (AAD).

+Next: